Nickel Plate Road 759: Excursion service

+On May 1, 1971, the day Amtrak began operations, No. 759 was given the duty to haul the final run of Norfolk and Western's (N&W) Pocahontas passenger train from Roanoke to Norfolk, Virginia.
+It was repainted in a shiny black paint with "NORFOLK AND WESTERN" letterings plastered on to its tender.
+Additionally, it wore a Hancock long-bell 3-chime whistle, which came from one of the streamlined N&W class J 4-8-4 steam locomotives.

-After a few excursions over the Boston & Maine and Central Vermont in late 1973, No. 759 was placed into storage at the Delaware & Hudson's roundhouse in Rouses Point, New York for the winter.
+After a few excursions over the Boston and Maine and Central Vermont in late 1973, No. 759 was placed into storage at the Delaware and Hudson's roundhouse in Rouses Point, New York for the winter.
 While it was in storage, D&H employees had neglected to completely drain the 759's boiler and left water in it which froze causing a considerable amount of damage to No. 759's boiler tubes.
 As a result, Steamtown sued the D&H for the damage it caused to the locomotive and won.
-As settlement for the damage, the D&H had some repairs made to No. 759 and after some follow-up work back at Steamtown, No. 759 was test fired in 1975.
-In 1977 some more repairs were made to get No.759 legally operational, but after a boiler flue failed during a hydrostatic test, it was decided that No. 759 would remain a static display piece.
+As a settlement for the damage, the D&H had some repairs made to No. 759, and after some follow-up work back at Steamtown, No. 759 was test fired in 1975.
+In 1977 some more repairs were made to get No. 759 legally operational, but after a boiler flue failed during a hydrostatic test, it was decided that No. 759 would remain a static display piece.

-No. 759 would join the rest of the Steamtown collection in 1984 when it was moved from Bellows Falls, Vermont to Scranton, Pennsylvania.
-After the move to Scranton, No. 759 would be placed on display in the former Delaware, Lackawanna & Western rail yard with the rest of the collection.
-In 1988, Steamtown and most of its collection became part of the newly formed Steamtown National Historic Site.
+No. 759 joined the rest of the Steamtown collection in 1984 when it was moved from Bellows Falls, Vermont to Scranton, Pennsylvania.
+After the move to Scranton, No. 759 was placed on display in the former Delaware, Lackawanna & Western (DLW) rail yard with the rest of the collection.
+In 1988, Steamtown and most of its collection became part of the newly formed Steamtown National Historic Site (NHS).